blank'/>

 Astrophotography Adventure in Chile Atacama Desert

-Chile is one of the best places in the world to do astronomy, astrophotography and stargazing.
-The Atacama Desert in Chile stands out for its combination of minimal light pollution, clear skies, high altitude, and unique landscapes.
+Chile is one of the best places in the world for astronomy, astrophotography, and stargazing.
+The Atacama Desert stands out due to its extreme dryness, minimal light pollution, high altitude, and an exceptional number of clear nights per year.
+These conditions make northern Chile one of the premier dark-sky destinations on Earth.

 Sunday, October 6, 2019